gpeng5021/DBPNet/RSM/weights/readme.txt

-Download craft_mlt_25k.pth from https://pan.baidu.com/s/1hCt0uAoQBi8hmu8Sh4r3pA woth code fxcb.
+Download craft_mlt_25k.pth from XX woth code XX.
 Place the downloaded file into the current folder.